-AVOID ASSUMPTIONS When thinking about issues of diversity and interacting with colleagues, al- ways check yourself by asking yourself questions: Am I missing any part of the picture?
+AVOID ASSUMPTIONS When thinking about issues of diversity and interacting with colleagues, always check yourself by asking: Am I missing any part of the picture?
 What do I think I know, and what do I actually know?
 Challenge those assumptions!
-AVOID Spokesperson Syndrome Use "I" language.
+AVOID SPOKESPERSON SYNDROME Use "I" language.
 Ensure that individuals speak from their own experience and not as the representative of an entire group.
-Be careful that you don't become a spokesperson yourself PLATINUM RULE Treat others the way they would want to be treated.
-And the only way to know how respect "looks" to someone is to ask.
+Be careful that you don't become a spokesperson yourself.
+PLATINUM RULE Treat others the way they would like to be treated.
+The only way to know what respect "looks" like to someone is to ask.
 BE CURIOUS AND ASK RESPECTFULLY Put your natural curiosity to good use.
-Often our fear of inadvertently offend- ing someone can become a barrier to asking the necessary questions.
-You might say something like, "If you have a few minutes today, I'd love to learn more about your thoughts on" This kind of language communi- cates that you respect your colleagues and are open to understanding a new perspective.
-LISTEN ACTIVELY If you are mentally constructing what you are going to say next while a col- league is still speaking, that signifies that you have stopped listening actively.
-DEBUNK Stereotypes Stereotypes can be the worst culprit in creating conflicts and misunderstand- ings.
-If you hear key words such as "all," "always," "never," "them," and "those people."
-ADDRESS Behavior, not Belief All individuals are free to believe whatever it is that they believe.
-However, it's critical that all employees behave respectfully toward one another in the workplace.
-ENCOURAGE Learning Learn from every encounter, and use those insights to continue building your knowledge base.
-ACKNOWLEDGE AND Apologize for Mistakes We have to acknowledge that given the breadth and depth of diversity, we're all going to make mistakes.
-But mistakes are important to make - you can learn from them and they provide an opportunity to deepen our understand- ing of one another - so long as they are dealt with properly.
-They must first be acknowledged and then you must then take ownership and genuinely apolo- gize for the mistake made.
+Often our fear of inadvertently offending someone can become a barrier to asking the necessary questions.
+You might say something like, "If you have a few minutes today, I'd love to learn more about your thoughts on" This kind of language communicates that you respect your colleagues and are open to understanding a new perspective.
+LISTEN ACTIVELY If you are mentally constructing what you are going to say next while a colleague is still speaking, that signifies you have stopped listening actively.
+DEBUNK STEREOTYPES Stereotypes can be the worst culprit in creating conflicts and misunderstandings.
+Watch out for keywords such as "all," "always," "never," "them," and "those people."
+ADDRESS BEHAVIOR, NOT BELIEF All individuals are free to believe whatever it is that they believe.
+However, all employees must behave respectfully toward one another in the workplace.
+ENCOURAGE LEARNING Learn from every encounter and use those insights to continue building your knowledge base.

+ACKNOWLEDGE AND APOLOGIZE FOR MISTAKES Given the breadth and depth of diversity, we're all going to make mistakes.
+But mistakes are important to make-you can learn from them, and they provide an opportunity to deepen our understanding of one another-so long as they are dealt with properly.
+You must first acknowledge the mistake, and then you must take ownership and genuinely apologize for the mistake made.